-Global Position: Enhance Kuwait's regional and global presence in spheres such as diplomacy, trade, culture and philanthropy.

-• FDI Contribution

-Infrastructure: Develop and modernize the national infrastructure to improve the quality of life for all citizens.

-- · Technology readiness. - Increasing private sector investments in water and electricity production. - Increasing total production capacity for water distilling plants. - Developing facilities and services at Kuwait International Airport. - Developing sea ports' services and increasing their capacity. - · Adding highways and interior roads in regions. - Removing trade & transport logistics impediments.
+Global Position: Enhance Kuwait's regional and global presence in spheres such as diplomacy, trade, culture and philanthropy. • FDI Contribution Infrastructure: Develop and modernize the national infrastructure to improve the quality of life for all citizens.
+Technology readiness.
+Increasing private sector investments in water and electricity production.
+Increasing total production capacity for water distilling plants.
+Developing facilities and services at Kuwait International Airport.
+Developing sea ports' services and increasing their capacity.
+Adding highways and interior roads in regions.
+Removing trade & transport logistics impediments.
 Human Capital: Reform the education system to better prepare youth to become competitive and productive members of the workforce.

-- Human capital economic activities on advanced technology with right type of labor, improve productivity. - Achieve excellence in education and improve Kuwait's ranking on international assessment tests. - Achieve standards of quality and excellence at institutions of higher education - Improving scientific research quality. - Embed a culture of scientific research and innovation in society. - Increasing youth creativity and innovation.
+Human capital economic activities on advanced technology with right type of labor, improve productivity.
+Achieve excellence in education and improve Kuwait's ranking on international assessment tests.
+Achieve standards of quality and excellence at institutions of higher education Improving scientific research quality.
+Embed a culture of scientific research and innovation in society.
+Increasing youth creativity and innovation.
 Public Administration: Reform administrative and bureaucratic practices to reinforce transparency, accountability, and efficiency in the government.

-- Increasing capital spending out of total government spending. - Regulate government expenditures, cancel any non-essential expense, and combat waste in public spending. - Review, rationalize and restructure current subsidy practices. - Check large government project costs by putting in place an expert system. - Planning and Public Policy Making. - Legislation, tools, methodologies, and planning and follow-ups; develop standards for selecting projects.
+Increasing capital spending out of total government spending.
+Regulate government expenditures, cancel any non-essential expense, and combat waste in public spending.
+Review, rationalize and restructure current subsidy practices.
+Check large government project costs by putting in place an expert system.
+Planning and Public Policy Making.
+Legislation, tools, methodologies, and planning and follow-ups; develop standards for selecting projects.

-High

-Moderate

-Low

-Supporting and Expanding the Private Sector: Increase Private Sector Share of GDP; Increase Private Sector Investments

-Diversifying the production base: Manufacturing; Developing the Oil sector; Financial; Commercial and Agriculture

-- Technology transferred through foreign products and services - Trade Openness Increase Export and encourage producing imported products domestically

-• Marine and air to diversify services and access new markets.

-- Improving services' efficiency and performance based on principles of commerce and competition. - Increasing the available capacity of electric power plants. - Involve the private sector in the water and electricity sector by establishing public joint-stock companies. - Separating operators from regulators in the transportation sector. - Promote and encourage competition and investment in communications and IT sectors. - Modernizing infrastructure and technological development in the media and culture sector. - Increase workforce contribution to private sector relative to public sector, with balance between the sectors in terms of conditions, work hours, wages, bonuses, and other benefits. - Training programs to support need of private sector. - Encourage and support private sector participation in the educational field. - Increasing the capacity of institutions of higher education and correlating their output with the needs of the labor market. - Supporting private Sector participation in higher education, meeting development needs. - Develop the training system and community service in various fields. - Develop the training needs necessary for the skills required so as to direct the workforce towards achieving the state's Vision. - Reinforcing youth leadership capabilities and empowerment.
+High Moderate Low Supporting and Expanding the Private Sector: Increase Private Sector Share of GDP; Increase Private Sector Investments Diversifying the production base: Manufacturing; Developing the Oil sector; Financial; Commercial and Agriculture Technology transferred through foreign products and services • Trade Openness - In imported products do courage producing Improving services' efficiency and performance - based on principles of commerce and competition.
+Increasing the available capacity of electric power plants.
+Involve the private sector in the water and electricity sector by establishing public joint-stock companies.
+Separating operators from regulators in the transportation sector.
+Promote and encourage competition and investment in communications and IT sectors.
+Modernizing infrastructure and technological development in the media and culture sector.
+International Linkage Marine and air to dive Connectivity. cess new markets.
+Increase workforce contribution to private sector relative to public sector, with balance between the sectors in terms of conditions, work hours, wages, bonuses, and other benefits.
+Training programs to support need of private sector.
+Encourage and support private sector participation in the educational field.
+Increasing the capacity of institutions of higher education and correlating their output with the needs of the labor market.
+Supporting private Sector participation in higher education, meeting development needs.
+Develop the training system and community service in various fields.
+Develop the training needs necessary for the skills required so as to direct the workforce towards achieving the state's Vision.
+Reinforcing youth leadership capabilities and empowerment.
+High skilled labor.
+Produce and absorb t Develop human capit skill set.
+Projects for the transition to electronic government.
+Regulate and standardize the legislative aspects of government procurement procedures.
+Administrative reform, develop public services and business services in the public sector, and expand private sector participation.
+Fight Corruption and Promote Transparency and Accountability in the Public Sector.
+Cooperation between the legislative and executive branches and all development partners.
+Expand electronic government applications & civil information systems.
+Rationalize public exp Removal of subsidies diversify products (e.
+Favorable legislation.
+Reform in public sect and by doing so, crea g. alternative energy